AlexBelin/Particles-System-v2/README.md

 # Particles-System-v2

-Particles system and particles explosion system in pure JS
+Particles system and particles explosion system in pure JS.